sfigg/commercialization-public/design/device-experiences/modern-standby-wake-sources.md

 **Note**  Windows can turn on the display when an incoming critical alert or activity is detected over the Wi-Fi network.
-Examples include notifications from lock-screen applications and VOIP calls.
+Examples include notifications from lock-screen applications and VoIP calls.

 ### Voice input